|Information Centres throughout Scotland i

 see the gardens in front of the houses.
 They

-working in them.
-He or she won't mind at
+and he or she won't mind at all (in fact

-all (in fact be flattered) if you stop to
+be flattered) if you stop to admire.
+Usually

-admire.
-Usually they are happy to talk about
+they are happy to talk about their gardens

 gardens like this